-My Account
+- My Account

 *The Mardi Gras Indians are affirmed on this date (Fat Tuesday).
-Beginning around 1732, Blacks participated as a

-    cultural foundation of New Orleans and Mardi gras history.
-The Mardi Gras Indians are as much a part of that secret

-    society as any other carnival organization.
-The heritage of the Mardi Gras Indians is a long and hard African based

-    road.
-Starting in late 1600's with the Indian Village of Tchoutchuoma, near the north gate of the colonial place of what

-    has become the New Orleans French Quarter.
+Beginning around 1732, Blacks participated as a cultural foundation of New Orleans and Mardi gras history.
+The Mardi Gras Indians are as much a part of that secret society as any other carnival organization.
+The heritage of the Mardi Gras Indians is a long and hard African-based road.
+They are starting in the late 1600s with the Indian Village of Tchoutchuoma, near the north gate of the colonial place of the New Orleans French Quarter.

-    On March 2, 1699, French-Canadian explorer Jean Baptiste Le Moyne Sieur de Bienville arrived at a plot of ground 60

-    miles directly south of New Orleans and named it "Pointe du Mardi Gras" when his men realized it was the eve of the
+On March 2, 1699, French-Canadian explorer Jean Baptiste Le Moyne Sieur de Bienville arrived at a plot of ground 60 miles directly south of New Orleans and named it "Pointe du Mardi Gras" when his men realized it was the eve of the festive holiday.

-    festive holiday.
 Bienville also established "Fort Louis de la Louisiane" (now Mobile) in 1702.
-Native Indians were first

-    taken as slaves according to records.
+Native Indians were first taken as slaves, according to records.
 Some were Chickasaw, Choctaw, and Blackfoot.
-Even then, there was thought of Mardi

-    Gras, as the white men of the colony of mobile, formed a Boeuf Graf Society.
-This traditional revelry of "Boeuf Gras,"

-    or fatted calf, followed France to her colonies.
-Indians did not make good slaves, their love of freedom was so severe

-    they would run into the bayou or disappear into other camps which the French and later the Spanish wouldn't dare venture
+Even then, there was thought of Mardi Gras, as the white men of the mobile colony formed a Boeuf Graf Society.
+This traditional revelry of "Boeuf Gras," or fatted calf, followed France to her colonies.
+Indians did not make good slaves; their love of freedom was so severe they would run into the bayou or disappear into other camps that the French and, later, the Spanish wouldn't dare venture into.

-    into.

-    Slowly, the slaves and the Indians began to understand each other's language, improving their cooperative efforts to

-    work in harmony.
-It also gave them the way to plan escapes.
-In 1722, the first known escape of a slave from a plantation

-    took place.
-It is said that tribes such as the Choctaw, Seminoles and Chickasaws in Louisiana were responsible for

-    freeing some of the Africans from slavery.
-With Indian help, the Africans learned to survive off the land and lived in

-    the forest camps that came to be known as Maroon Camps.
+Slowly, the slaves and the Indians began to understand each other's language, improving their cooperative efforts to work in harmony.
+It also gave them a way to plan escapes.
+In 1722, the first known escape of a slave from a plantation took place.
+It is said that tribes such as the Choctaw, Seminoles, and Chickasaws in Louisiana were responsible for freeing some of the Africans from slavery.
+With Indian help, the Africans learned to survive off the land and lived in the forest camps that came to be known as Maroon Camps.